2026 NACD NE Region Meeting

 Competencies that will be gained from this track include personal, interpersonal and group skills.
 Leaders will be able to apply these skills in the arenas of one-on-one situations, facilitation of group performance and becoming an overall effective leader.

-The Delaware Association of Conservation Districts invites conservation district leaders, partners, and technical experts to submit presentation proposals for our 2026 National Association of Conservation Districts (NACD) Northeast Region Meeting.
+The Delaware Association of Conservation Districts invites conservation district leaders, partners, and technical experts to join us at our 2026 National Association of Conservation Districts (NACD) Northeast Region Meeting.

 As environmental, economic, and land-use pressures rapidly evolve, conservation districts must be adaptive, innovative, and resilient.
 This conference will focus on sharing practical, real-life success stories and tangible, local solutions that empower districts to effectively serve their communities.
-We seek proposals that detail implementation, measurable results, and actionable strategies that can be immediately applied by peers across the region.
-We’re looking for presentations in the following topic areas:
+In addition to the “Management Excellence for Conservation Partners” training track listed above (where attendees have the flexibility to attend the entire training or just some of the sessions based on their interest), we’re working on an agenda that details implementation projects, measurable results, and actionable strategies in the following topic areas:

 Where to Stay